lv2/pugl/doc/c/clipboards.rst

      }
    }

-An :enum:`action <PuglAction>` and view region must be given, which the window system may use to optimize the process and/or provide user feedback.
+This process will happen repeatedly while the user drags the item around the view.
+Different actions may be given which may affect how the drag is presented to the user, for example by changing the mouse cursor.
+The last argument specifies the region of the view which this response applies to, which may be used as an optimization to send fewer events.
+It is safe, though possibly sub-optimal, to simply specify the entire frame as is done above.

-When an offer is accepted,
+When the item is dropped,
-the data will be transferred and converted if necessary, then the view will be sent a :enumerator:`PUGL_DATA` event.
-When the data event is received, the data can be fetched with :func:`puglGetClipboard`:
+Pugl will transfer the data in the appropriate datatype behind the scenes, and send a :enumerator:`PUGL_DATA` event to signal that the data is ready to be fetched with :func:`puglGetClipboard`:

 .. code-block:: c

+   // ...

    case PUGL_DATA:
      onData(view, &event->data);